 To dynamically ban an IP, copy it into the IP address slot.

-next, you will want to put asteriks to determine the part of the IP changing.
-For example, if this user’s IP changed to 184.108.40.206 you would enter
+next, you will want to put asterisks where the part of the IP is changing.
+For example, if this user’s IP changed to 123.45.424.53 you would enter

-or you could just place one asterik at the end if only the last numbers are changing.
+or you could just place one asterisk at the end if only the last numbers are changing

-You also may want to consider raising the ban length to show the user ban evading is not allowed.
+Be careful doing this and use it sparingly, as you are banning whole ranges of IPs, which means more potential users are being banned.
+You also may want to consider raising the ban length to show the user ban evading is not allowed if the user doesn’t stop.
 If you encounter a troll who is causing a real problem out of your control, contact one of the global moderators via inbox.

-Save the board every __ seconds: This will save the board for however many seconds you desire, if you have the number “2” in the slot, it will capture the board every 2 seconds.
-The higher this number is, the more frames that can be saved.
-But it will cause you to be less precise when undoing.
+Save the board every __ seconds: This will save the board every specified number of seconds, if you have the number “2” in the slot, it will capture the board every 2 seconds.
+The higher this number is, the more frames that can be saved. but will cause you to be less precise when undoing.

 – Box: If you have box selected, anything inside the box will be undone.